 Getting sick while traveling put a kink in our plans.
-On September 2, about 12 days into our trip I woke up feeling quite ill.
-We had a COVID test kit with us and I tested positive for COVID.
+On September 2, about 12 days into our trip, I woke up feeling quite ill.
+We had a COVID test kit with us and I tested positive.
 We were able to extend our stay at the Pennygate Lodge in Craignure.
 After a few days there we moved to an apartment in Oban for a few more nights.
 This meant we would not be spending time at the Iona Abbey as planned, but it did give us a few more days to explore Oban.
-Once we were feeling better we decided a trip to the Isle of Kerrera was in order.
-To get to the island we walked the short distance to the wharf where we hailed a taxi to take us to the Kerrera Ferry.
+Once we were feeling better, we decided a trip to the Isle of Kerrera was in order.
+To get to the island we walked the short distance to the Oban wharf where we hailed a taxi to take us to the Kerrera Ferry.

 It was just after noon when we reached the tea garden.
-The Smoked Spanish Chickpea Soup and fresh bread was a welcome treat after the walk.
+Smoky Spanish Chickpea Stew and fresh bread were a welcome treat after the walk.
 After lunch it was a short walk to the castle where we spent some time exploring the ruins.

-The castle which overlooks the Firth of Lorn was built in 1582 by the Clan MacDougall but only occupied for a short time.
+The castle overlooking the Firth of Lorn was built in 1582 by the Clan MacDougall, but was only occupied for a short time.
 It was burned by the Covenanters in 1647 during the Wars of the Three Kingdoms.

-Once we had explored the castle, and peeked through the windows we made our way back to Oban and on to Kilmartin on the the afternoon bus.
+Once we had explored the castle and peeked through the windows, we made our way back to Oban and on to Kilmartin on the afternoon bus.
 You can view more photos online.
 Here’s the track of our walk on the island.